viniciuspjardim/color-beans/README.md

 project.
 Do not sell, publish or redistribute the assets or source code, including derivations in GitHub (forks are allowed), other site or media.

-You are allowed to fork this repo and work on your fork, send pull requests and report issues here in GitHub only.
+You are allowed to fork this repo and work at your fork, send pull requests and report issues here in GitHub only.

 Disclaimer of Warranty.
 Unless required by applicable law or agreed to in